oisdk/masters-thesis/esop-2024/response.markdown

 > entirely appealing, but on the other hand it’s kind of acceptable: there’s a
 > library that seems useful here and there, but the actual applications may not be
 > so interesting, so for presentation purposes it makes sense to use a larger but
 > not necessarily practical example to show how to use the library.

+This is a fair characterisation.

-If it’s not
+> If it’s not
 > easy to extend the countdown example to cover function types, I suppose it’s
 > fine to fill the gap with some practical (but maybe not-so-interesting)
 > examples.

->
+We can extend the countdown example to include functions.

 > As for the more theoretical part of the paper: Theorem 2.7 is claimed to be new
 > and doesn’t look easy to prove, although conceptually it’s not complicated.
 With
 > univalence, closure under Pi doesn’t look difficult to prove either.
 On the